 Ana-Maria Raimond from ING France presented LandSense at the annual “IGN research days” taking part from the 23rd to the 25th of March 2017 at Descartes, Marne la Vallée, France.
 During an oral presentation and a poster session, Ana-Maria provided an overview about the LandSense project and introduced the concept of Demo Case 1 to the interested audience.
 Demo case 1 is urban oriented and focuses on how to involve citizens and their observations in monitoring land changes within urban areas.
 Learn more here.

-The first LandSense User Requirements workshop was held in combination with the European Citizen Science Association (ECSA) General Assembly in January 2017 at IIASA in Laxenburg, Austria.
-The combined event brought together LandSense project partners and key stakeholders to discuss the user requirements for the LandSense demo cases as well as to co-design engagement strategies for new citizen powered initiatives.
-Further, it provided the possibility to meet a community of motivated partners across Europe driving citizen science.
+Following our successful Kick-off meeting, the first LandSense User Requirements workshop was held along with the European Citizen Science Association (ECSA) General Assembly in January 2017 at IIASA in Laxenburg, Austria.
+The combined event brought together LandSense project partners and key stakeholders to discuss the user requirements for LandSense, as well as to co-design engagement strategies for new citizen powered initiatives.
+It also provided an ideal platform to meet a community of motivated partners across Europe driving citizen science.